lucafmarques/rpc-channel/README.md

 ---

 ### rangefunc
-If built with Go 1.22 and `GOEXPERIMENT=rangefunc`, the `Listen` method can be used on a for-range loop, working exactly like a Go channel would.
+If built with Go 1.23 (or 1.22 with `GOEXPERIMENT=rangefunc`) the `Listen` method can be used on a for-range loop, working exactly like a Go channel would.

 ---